pingcap/docs-cn/tidb-cloud/connect-to-tidb-cluster.md

     3. Click **Create Filter** to confirm the changes.

 4. Under **Step 2: Connect with a SQL client** in the dialog box, click the tab of your preferred connection method, and then connect to your cluster with the connection string.

+> **Note:**
+>
+> For [Developer Tier clusters](/tidb-cloud/select-cluster-tier.md#developer-tier), when you connect to your cluster, you must include the prefix for your cluster in the user name and wrap the name with quotation marks.
+For more information, see [User name prefix](/tidb-cloud/select-cluster-tier.md#user-name-prefix).

 ## Connect via VPC peering